railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

 service date, and get reports on the amounts received and those planned.
 So project managers have all the information necessary to manage their project, shown in a single page.

-In the following chapters you'll see how project managers can use this information to carry out the various operations needed to manage the project, such as automatic invoicing, project planning, keeping customers up to date, and budgeting for resources.
+In the following chapters you will see how project managers can use this information to carry out the various operations needed to manage the project, such as automatic invoicing, project planning, keeping customers up to date, and budgeting for resources.